aldingsgit/aldingsgit.github.io/index.md

 Every May, the endless epoch of New England winter exhales one last time.

-Crawling out from the depths of the frozen desert, naked and trembling.
+Crawling out from the depths of the frozen desert,

+Summer emerges, naked and trembling,

+Slowly inching along,

-Before finally, the levee breaks and
+Before one day, the levee breaks.

 The pregnant bloom of the plodding equinox sweeps aside the dry tundra.